nnj24xbfp8-wq/family-chuckeesley-site/src/content/documents/zhou-ling-bringing-his-uncle-home.md

 | "my grandfather" | **[Zhou Zhaoxiang 周兆祥](/family/zhaoxiang-zhou/)** | grandfather |
 | "my grandfather's mother" | **[Pang Huancai 庞焕彩](/family/huancai-pang/)** | great-grandmother |
 | "my two aunts" | **[Zhou Ai Qin](/family/ai-qin-zhou/)**, **[Zhou Ai Hua](/family/ai-hua-zhou/)** | aunts |

-> *One loose end: Lijie says her father acted because "he is the male," but the archive also records a brother, [Zhou Quan](/family/quan-zhou/).
-The remark most likely means the eldest son, or the one who takes things on &mdash; or Zhou Quan was not in a position to act.
-Noted, not resolved.*

 > *Source: audio recording made at dinner at No. 109 Yan'an 3rd Road, Qingdao, the weekend of 12&ndash;13 September 2026.
 Zhou Ling told the story in Chinese; Lijie translated aloud.
 Master file (7 min 19 sec, m4a) held in the family archive; the two excerpts published here are trimmed from it, with the surrounding table conversation left out.
 Transcript prepared from the recording's automatic transcription and lightly cleaned; it has not yet been checked line by line against the audio by a Chinese-speaking ear, and the Chinese rendering above is a back-translation of Lijie's English.*